thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 }
 ```

+One small thing I did later was move the `@SingleIn` annotation to the class instead of having it in the binding functions.

 ### Add `@ContributesBinding` Annotation

-The next thing we can do is annotate all classes that have interface implemetations with `@ContributesBinding`.
-Once we've plugged everything, anvil wil provide the bindings for us and we can get rid of the component above with the manual binding.
+The next thing we can do is annotate all classes that have interface implementations with `@ContributesBinding`.
+Once we've plugged everything in, Anvil will provide the bindings for us, and we can get rid of the component above with the manual binding.

 ##### Before